dragon-dune/dragon-dune/docs/README.md

 1. The board is set up.
 Players place their starting units.
 2. One player is picked at random to be the Emperor.
 3. Each player is given the King of their faction from the deck.
+    They place this card face up in front of them.
+This is their graveyard.
 4. Each player is dealt one of the Queens face down.
 Players may look at them.
 5. Each player is dealt one of the Jacks face down.
 Players may look